slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - People forget future events more than past events.
 - People remember more the beginning and the end of something.
 - Either I forget right away or I never forget.
 - Repetition is good for memory but its a thin line between repetition and getting annoyed.
 - You should take pictures from what you forget and not of things you don't.
+- Bad decisions, good memories.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*